Biden urges Americans to leave Ukraine immediately | DW | 11.02.2022

 "The phone call facilitated communication between both leaders to reduce chances of miscalculation and gain perspectives on current European security," the Pentagon confirmed.

-Western leaders have been making a concerted diplomatic effort to reduce tensions in recent weeks, with frequent visits from leaders and top diplomats to both Moscow and Kyiv.
+A concerted diplomatic effort to reduce tensions has been occurring in recent weeks, with frequent visits from leaders and top diplomats to both Moscow and Kyiv.

+Within the space of just a few days this past week, Ukraine's capital has played host to leaders from the United Kingdom, Turkey, Poland and the Netherlands.

+And Germany's Foreign Minister Annalena Baerbock promised unequivocal support for Ukraine on Monday as she visited Kyiv for the second time in three weeks.

 jsi/wmr (AFP, Reuters)